 Hold me now

 Give him/her a cuddle.
 While I try not to go overboard—since over comforting can become positive reinforcement—a reassuring hug and kind words often help.
 Unfortunately, Teddy wants to be held, preferably carried, during the entire duration of the storm.
 This became a problem.
-A trusted dog person recommended the Thundershirt to me, and I’ve been really pleased.

 The cloth vest provides a calming pressure to him, a sense that he is being hugged.
 After a few minutes he generally quiets down and eventually lies down.
 It’s not a miracle cure, however.
 He’s still a little anxious, but the shaking and whining subside.
 In addition, Teddy looks fabulous, albeit slightly tense, in his sporty, grey wrap.

 I want to be alone

 Not all dogs want cuddling, however.
 My sister’s Borzoi, Colt, prefers going to a quiet dark space, a sort of return to the den.
 Possibly just as well, since the option of holding his 100 pound frame on her lap would prove awkward for my sister.
 For dogs like Colt, their crate or a small unlit room is preferred.
 In Colt’s case, his safe room of choice is my sister’s walk-in closet.
 He waits out the storm on his special rug, private and serene.
 This may be a solution for your dog.
 Make sure that the safe place is also a welcoming one, and offer soft bedding.
 My sister checks on him frequently, offers kind words and toys.